-IceCube results have already surpassed expectations and with the observation of high-energy neutrinos of astrophysical origin, IceCube has proven its discovery potential.
-The ability to detect individual neutrinos from a few GeV to beyond PeV as well as MeV neutrino supernova burst signals, give IceCube a neutrino energy coverage more than 12 orders of magnitude.
-Sub degree pointing resolution for muon neutrino induced muons above a TeV as well as good energy resolution on cascades from electron and tau neutrinos allow for a large variety of analyses.
-Recent results from IceCube include a measurement of atmospheric neutrino fluxes [15], observation of a cosmic-ray anisotropy [16], constraints on slow moving monopoles [17], and measurement of atmospheric neutrino parameters compatible, and comparable in precision, to those of dedicated oscillation experiments [18].
+Fig.3: Left: The most energetic neutrino event observed with energy of about 2 PeV [11].
+This event nicknamed "Big Bird" shows a spherical topology as expected from an electron neutrino interaction.
+Right: A track-like event, the typical signature of a detected muon neutrino.
+Colors indicate the time and the diameter of each sphere represents the number of photons detected by the corresponding DOM.
+IceCube operates at a 99% uptime and records about 10^{11} events per year.
+The vast majority of these are downward-going atmospheric muons from cosmic ray airshowers, out of which more than 10^4 atmospheric neutrinos can be extracted and recently a high-energy astrophysical neutrino component was identified at 5.7σ [11, 12].
+SCIENTIFIC OBJECTIVES AND DISCOVERIES IceCube results have surpassed all expectations and with the observation of high-energy neutrinos of astrophysical origin, IceCube has revolutionized the astroparticle physics and opened up a new window to the Universe.
+The ability to detect individual neutrinos from a few GeV to beyond EeV (1018 eV) as well as MeV neutrino supernova burst signals, give IceCube a neutrino energy coverage of more than 12 orders of magnitude.
+Sub degree pointing resolution for muon neutrino induced muons above a TeV as well as good energy resolution on cascades from electron and tau neutrinos allow for a large diversity of analyses.
+Recent results from IceCube include a measurement of atmospheric neutrino fluxes [15], observation of a cosmic-ray anisotropy [16], constraints on slow moving monopoles [17], and a measurement of atmospheric neutrino mixing parameters compatible, and comparable in precision, to those of dedicated oscillation experiments [18].

-With every high-energy neutrino event detected, IceCube moves closer to solving the century old mystery about the origin of the high-energy cosmic rays, which has been left open since the Viktor Hess's discovery.
+Fig.4: Skymap in Galactic coordinates of the astrophysical neutrino candidate events.
+Shower-like events (median angular resolution <15 $^{\circ}$) are denoted by +, while those containing a tracks (<1 $^{\circ}$) with x.
+The purity fraction of the astrophysical sample is about 60%, with the remaining events expected from atmospheric backgrounds.
+No significant clustering is present, as derived from the test statistic of a point source clustering test shown in color [11].
+First Discoveries IceCube's astrophysical neutrino analysis observed 37 candidate events with deposited energies ranging from 30 to 2000 TeV in three years of data [11, 12].
+The event rate far exceeds expected atmospheric backgrounds.
+The most outstanding component of the astrophysical flux originates from cascade events, like the one shown in Figure 3, which are more detectable due to lower atmospheric backgrounds [13] and were the first ones to be observed [14].
+With every new high-energy neutrino event detected, lceCube moves closer to solving the century old mystery about the origin of the high-energy cosmic rays, which has been left open since Victor Hess's discovery.
 Energetic neutrinos are produced in the dense environments of the cosmic accelerators through decays of pions.
-The observed high-energy neutrino events, shown in Figure 3, are consistent with an isotropic distribution and no source correlations have been established.
+The observed high-energy neutrino events, shown in Figure 4, are consistent with an isotropic distribution and no source correlations have been established, yet.
 Primary source candidates are massive blackholes in the center of large active galaxies, starburst galaxies, gamma-ray bursts, though already tightly constrained [19].
 Lively discussions are on-going about the origin of the PeV events, including numerous scenarios involving exotic physics or dark matter have been proposed.
+DARK MATTER SEARCHES WITH NEUTRINOS Dark Matter Annihilation